Agricultural Chemical Manufacturers

 Recent Developments

-• Producer prices for agricultural chemical manufacturers were flat in July compared to a year ago after tumbling nearly 25% in the previous July-versus-July annual comparison, according to the US Bureau of Labor Statistics.
-Following a steep runup that kicked off in the fourth quarter of 2020 and peaked in April 2022 and a precipitous drop thereafter, prices have stabilized.
-Meanwhile, industry employment grew 7.4% year over year in July and average industry wages at chemical manufacturers rose 1.9% YoY in August to $30.73 per hour, BLS data show.
-Shipments of agricultural chemicals rose 10.2% in June compared to a year ago.
-Shipments of ag chemicals are seasonal, typically peaking in March ahead of the spring planting season and bottoming out in July.
+• Producer prices for agricultural chemical manufacturers rose 1.4% in November compared to a year ago after sinking 23.3% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
+Following a steep runup that began in the fourth quarter of 2020 and peaked in April 2022 after which prices dropped precipitously, prices have exhibited a flatter trend.
+Meanwhile, industry employment grew 4.4% year over year in October and average industry wages at chemical manufacturers rose 1.9% YoY in November to $31.19 per hour, BLS data show.
+Sales for all other chemicals companies declined 2.2% year over year in Q3 and were down 12% versus Q2.
+Sales typically peak in the second quarter, coinciding with the spring planting season.

 • Updated projections for 2024 farm income don’t look quite as gloomy as they did earlier this year, AgWeb’s Farm Journal reports, citing new data from the Economic Research Service (ERS).
 New numbers from the ERS show net cash farm income for 2024 will fall $12 billion, which is about 7% down from 2023, and net farm income will fall $6.5 billion or 4.4%.
 That’s compared to ERS projections released in February that suggested net farm income would fall 26%.
 The primary cause for 2024’s decline in farm income is commodity prices.
 Cash receipts or sales are expected to fall by $27.7 billion.
 When combined with the inventory adjustment for crops, the value of crop production is forecast to fall $25.6 billion from 2023 with the largest decline coming from corn and soybeans.
 Fertilizer expenses for crop farmers are expected to fall by almost 10%.